 Alfa Romeo's new Giulia will encompass all of the Italian manufacturer's sports-inspired styling, and with advanced technology on-board it is widely expected to re-imagine saloon performance.
-Full details will be revealed closer to the release date, and we explore what is known below.

 The car's captivating looks bear all the hallmarks of previous Alfa Romeo creations but with a modern refresh.
 The arrow-shaped grille and vast mesh air intakes at the end of a smoothly contoured bonnet give the front profile a distinctive look.
 At the sides, deep folds sweep away from vents positioned behind the front wheels and head towards a purposeful rear end.
 Here a large diffuser and quad exhaust arrangement confirm the influence motorsport has had on the model.